Aqua Aqua: Reception

 Reviews of Aqua Aqua were generally positive.
 Containing gameplay and graphics identical to Wetrix, it received the same praises and critiques.
 "Aqua Aqua has its problems, but it's still the best puzzle game yet to grace the PlayStation 2," wrote GameSpots Shane Satterfield.
 In the mind of David Zdyrko of IGN, Aqua Aqua "takes the basic gameplay elements that made its prequel so well liked and has added a lot of neat new features and play mechanics".

 Aqua Aqua was highlighted for its addictive quality.
 Its difficulty and fast pace was also of frequent note, as well as the steep learning curve that critics suggested could turn off those not very experienced in puzzle games.
-Jay Semerad of AllGame praised the difficulty and how the game rewarded players, such as with Lake Mates and rainbows.
-Much criticism was directed at how needlessly tricky it was to place pieces accurately, caused by loose control and a fixed, nonadjustable camera angle; Alex of Video Games reported he had to start over the first level several times.
-Semerad lamented that the directional pad controls the falling pieces (unlike Wetrix which was controlled with a more versatile analog stick), and a piece can jump from one side of the screen to another with one small tap.
-Official U.S. PlayStation Magazines Joe Rybicki dismissed the rules as needlessly complicated, and panned the "slippery" control and unclear perspective for slowing down the pace, "forcing you to either drop blocks haphazardly or painstakingly map out each move".
-The camera angle also made looking for water leaks tedious, wrote Satterfield.
+Much criticism was directed at how needlessly tricky it was to place pieces accurately, caused by loose control and a fixed, nonadjustable camera angle; German magazine Video Games reported having to start over the first level several times.